VirendraGautam/VirendraGautam/README.md

 📚 **Skill on Work** 📚
  * Google Analytics & GTM
    1. Migrating from UA to GA4.
-   2. Implementing Tracking & Events using GTM.
+   2. Implementing Tracking and events using GTM.
    3. Configuring GA4 as per business needs.
    4. Setting up custom definitions
    5. Filter (Internal & Developer)